by Richard McPartland

 As ever we were seeking views from the most ardent BIM evangelist to the most hardened sceptic, as well as the indifferent and the bemused.

 When will the results be published?

-The 2017 survey closed on Tuesday 28 February and we will make the report of findings freely available on theNBS.com in a few months’ time.
+The 2017 survey closed on Tuesday 28 February and we will make the report of findings freely available on theNBS.com in May 2017.
 We will issue a pre-release report to participants, so if you responded, you'll be among the first to see the findings.

 Key trends we're watching in the 2017 survey